 My creating process is slow.
 Ceramics is exceptionally slow, from throwing a form, hand sculpting, hand carving texture, the drying process, bisque firing, and the final glaze fire.
 None of my ceramics will ever move at a fast pace.
 This process is what forces me to slow down.
 It cannot be rushed.
 Ceramics places my mind into a state of concentration, blocking out all external distractions.
 My creating intention is to be at peace with small batches of inventory and commission pieces with a purpose.

 What Brings Me Joy

 I love working with my hands, making things is a deep part of who I am.
 I am also a very tactile person and ceramics is a responsive medium.
 It is a joy to work with a material that comes directly from the earth.
 The feel and smell of clay is indescribable.
 I adore the way the clay moves, bends, folds, and transforms.
 There are so many similarities between making ceramics and life.

-There is so much to learn from great ceramicists-- who have much more experience with success and failure in clay.
-I am grateful to be on this journey and thankful you have joined me along my way.
+My work is made in my home ceramic studio.
+My handmade pieces are fired in my personal electric kiln.
+I am grateful to be on this creative journey and thankful you have joined me along my way.